Note

 {justification_prompt}

-The LLM is instructed to only consider the sentiment of the provided segment and isn't provided the entire verbatim.
-Passing only segments keeps sentiments about different topics separate, since a response might be positive about one topic but negative about another.
-Editing this prompt to include the entire survey response could be as simple as including a few lines like shown.
+You instruct the LLM to consider only the sentiment of the provided segment, rather than the entire text verbatim.
+When you pass only segments, sentiments about different topics are kept separate, because a response might be positive about one topic but negative about another.
+Editing this prompt to include the entire survey response can be as simple as including a few lines, like this example:

 Segment: {child_text}